© John Wiley & Sons Ltd

 It is best to focus on a maximum of three or four different keyword phrases in an abstract rather than try to get across too many points.

 NOTE: Authors are responsible for obtaining copyright permissions and paying any related fees for any supplementary material they wish to include, be it images, video or audio.
-Please confirm with the Compass Editorial office that the supplementary material can be included before paying any such fees.
+Please confirm with the Sociology Compass Editorial office that the supplementary material can be included before paying any such fees

-Video Compass encourages authors to submit supplementary video files.
+Video:Sociology Compass encourages authors to submit supplementary video files.
 We can accept a wide range of video file formats such as .WMV, .AVI, .MOV, and .MPG.
-If your video is not in one of these formats we may still be able to accept it - please let us know before submitting.
-Videos should have a maximum length of 10 minutes and maximum filesize of 1024 MB.
+If your video is not in one of these formats we may still be able to accept it—please let us know before submitting.
+Videos should have a maximum length of 10 minutes and maximum file size of 1024 MB.
 If you have larger files for inclusion, they should be split into two or more separate videos.
 All video files should be in their final form upon submission.
-The maximum filesize that can be uploaded to Manuscript Central is 100 MB.
+The maximum file size that can be uploaded to Manuscript Central is 100 MB.
 If your file exceeds this, please email the Editorial Office for details on how to submit larger files through our FTP site.
-Audio Compass encourages authors to submit supplementary audio files.
+Audio Sociology Compass encourages authors to submit supplementary audio files.
 Audio files can be submitted in .aif, .aifc, .aiff .asf, .au, .mp2, .mp3, .mpa, .snd, .wav, or .wma format.
 All audio files should be in their final form upon submission.

 Short Biography / Biographies